26/11 Mumbai attacks mastermind Tahawwur Rana extradited, arrested: NIA

 The 64-year-old Canadian citizen of Pakistani origin landed in Delhi in a special plane from Los Angeles Thursday evening, ending days of speculation of when and how he will be extradited, officials said.

+Senior advocate Dayan Krishnan and special public prosecutor Narender Mann are representing the NIA while advocate Piyush Sachdeva from Delhi Legal Services Authority will represent Rana.

+Rana was brought to the court in a cavalcade of multiple vehicles, including jail van, armoured Special Weapons and Tactics (SWAT) vehicle and an ambulance.

-In a statement late evening, the NIA said Rana was "formally arrested immediately after his arrival at Delhi airport".
+In the evening, the NIA said Rana was "formally arrested immediately after his arrival at Delhi airport".

 An NIA team at the airport arrested Rana soon after he emerged from the airplane, upon completion of all the necessary legal formalities, it said.